 - Distance from Bolzano: 2 hours, 105 km

-On the uphill road, it doesn’t hurt to be attentive, because a lot of people drive motorcycles, but if you’re also enjoying two-wheeler rides, this can be an excellent alternative to walking for you.
-Whichever way you decide, the scenery will definitely be fantastic.
+On the uphill road, it doesn’t hurt to be attentive because many people drive motorcycles, but if you’re also enjoying two-wheeler rides, this can be an excellent alternative to walking for you.
+Whichever way you decide, the scenery will be fantastic.

 - Address: 39033 Corvara, Autonomous Province of Bolzano, Italy